TheJuki/KFormMaster/docs/element/time.md

 If true, displays the time dialog in the 24 hour view.
 By default this is false.

+## Start Date

+A java.util.Date to use if the date value is null.
+This will set the time picker to this date without showing a value on the form.

 ## Example

 ### Kotlin